Michael Cosmopoulos: Early life and education

 He was born in Athens in 1963 and graduated from the Anavryta Magnet High School.
-He studied Archaeology, Ancient History, Anthropology, and Classical Languages at the University of Athens (B.A., summa cum laude, 1981), the University of Sorbonne-Paris IV (D.E.U.G., 1983), and Washington University in St. Louis (M.A.
+He studied archaeology, Ancient History, Anthropology, and Classical Languages at the University of Athens (B.A., summa cum laude, 1981), the University of Sorbonne-Paris IV (D.E.U.G., 1983), and Washington University in St. Louis (M.A.
 1986, Ph.D.
-1991).
+1991), where he was taught by George E. Mylonas, the excavator of Eleusis.
 He also holds a Diploma in Underwater Archaeology from the Council of Europe (1984).

 University career

-In 1989, at the age of 26, he was appointed Assistant Professor of Classical Studies and Anthropology at the University of Manitoba in Winnipeg, Canada, where he taught a wide range of subjects and received two teaching awards.
+In 1989, at the age of 26, he was appointed assistant professor of Classical Studies and Anthropology at the University of Manitoba in Winnipeg, Canada, where he taught a wide range of subjects and received two teaching awards.
 At the University of Manitoba he founded the Center for Hellenic Civilization.

 In August 2001 he moved to St. Louis to take up the Hellenic Government-Karakas Family Foundation Endowed Professorship of Greek Studies as Professor of History and Archaeology with the Department of Anthropology and Archaeology at the University of Missouri–St. Louis.